• Facebook

 💭 Top tips

-• For a super smooth sponge batter, cream together you butter and sugar thoroughly to start with.
+• For a super smooth sponge batter, cream together your butter and sugar thoroughly to start with.

-• You’ll know your cupcakes are cooked when they’ve risen, turned a light golden colour and an inserted skewer or toothpick comes out clean from the centre.
+• Your cupcakes are cooked when they’ve risen, turned golden and an inserted skewer or toothpick comes out clean.

 • If using frozen raspberries, it's easier if you thaw them or microwave them (30-45secs) first before you puree them.
 That way, you can push more puree through the sieve.

-• For the most raspberry flavour, push as much raspberry puree through your sieve as you can.
+• For the most raspberry flavour in your vanilla raspberry cupcakes, push as much raspberry puree through your sieve as you can.

 How long do homemade raspberry cupcakes last?

-Your raspberry cupcakes should last for up to 4 days stored in an airtight container at room temperature or up to 5 days in the fridge.
+Your raspberry cupcakes should last for up to 4 days stored in an airtight container in the fridge.

 Can you make these cupcakes ahead of time?